-Trump defends ex-aide Manafort as jury considers verdict
+Trump defends ex-aide Manafort as jury weighs verdict

 Manafort’s trial in federal court in Alexandria is the first stemming from Special Counsel Robert Mueller’s 15-month-old investigation of Russia’s role in the 2016 U.S. election.

-Trump has called Mueller’s investigation, which had cast a cloud over his presidency, a “rigged witch hunt.”
+In remarks to reporters at the White House, Trump again called Mueller’s investigation, which had cast a cloud over his presidency, a “rigged witch hunt,” but sidestepped a question about whether he would issue a presidential pardon for Manafort.

 “I think the whole Manafort trial is very sad, when you look at what’s going on there.
-I think it’s a very sad day for our country,” Trump told reporters at the White House.
+I think it’s a very sad day for our country,” Trump said.

 “He worked for me for a very short period of time.
 But you know what?
 He happens to be a very good person.
 And I think it’s very sad what they’ve done to Paul Manafort.”

 Trump made his comments while the jury of six women and six men were deliberating behind closed doors on Friday morning.
-The jurors met for about seven hours on Thursday without reaching a verdict on 18 criminal counts Manafort is charged with.
+The jurors met for about seven hours on Thursday without reaching a verdict on 18 criminal counts with which Manafort is charged.

+As president, Trump has the power to pardon Manafort on the federal charges.
+He has already issued a series of pardons, including for a political ally, former Arizona sheriff Joe Arpaio.
+Asked by a reporter on Friday if he would pardon Manafort, Trump said, “I don’t talk about that now.”

 The charges largely predate Manafort’s five months working on Trump’s campaign during a pivotal period in the 2016 presidential race, including three months as campaign chairman.